wenqianchua/MDEF/docs/term03/01-distributeddesign.md

 As an conclusion, we find it quite hard to start a dialougue on this topic as it is quite abstract.
 Eventually, we were able to exchange opinions and did some research as a group so that we collect useful data to prove our points.
 The way we move around the mushroom is also quite interesting, we started with making > power > value > knowledge.
 It is slightly different comparing to the other groups, or example the fertilizer, the bread and the hairpin group.

+### Reflection Tree

-### Individual/ responses to the Reflection tree with group reflections
+Individual/ responses to the Reflection tree with group reflections

 <iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVMURNReQ=/?moveToViewport=-44162,128092,83450,31670&embedId=424013215188" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>